Once you know how to make flower infused honey you'll have an affordable way to add the health benefits and beauty of flowers into your day with ease!

 - Not every flower is safe to eat.
 Many flowers are considered poisonous.
 Make sure you have correctly identified your flower if you have foraged them.

-- Don't use edible flowers from highly contaminated areas such roadways, chemically treated lawns, or areas with animals.
+- Don’t use edible flowers from highly contaminated areas such as roadways, chemically treated lawns, or areas with animals.

 - If you haven't tried a particular flower in culinary uses, taste a small piece of the petal before consuming a whole petal.
 You can be allergic to flowers.